-It’s a no-brainer isn’t it?
+It’s a no-brainer, isn’t it?
 Facebook offers businesses free exposure on what is currently the biggest social media network in the world.
-That means a potential audience of 2.45 billion people who use the platform to shop, interact, find services, engage with communities and find new ‘stuff’.
-Why wouldn’t you want to be a part of that?
+That means a potential audience of 2.91 billion people who use the platform to shop, interact, find services, engage with communities and find new ‘stuff’.
+Why wouldn’t you want to know how to use Facebook for business?

 A Step-by-Step Guide to Facebook for Business

-If you’re considering setting up a Facebook page for your business it’s useful to know just what’s involved in the process.
-Once you know that you can decide whether to:
+If you’re considering setting up a Facebook page for your business, it’s useful to know just what’s involved in the process.
+Once you know the investment required you can decide whether to:

-- Opt for outsourced expertise to set up and manage the page
+- Choose outsourced expertise to set up and manage the page.

 Step One – Set up (Allow 1 hour)

 This is the easy bit!
-If you have a personal Facebook profile you simply opt to create an additional business page, and populate it with information.
-You may need to create a banner for your page, or adapt your logo to fit the Facebook format.
-You can add a Contact Button to link visitors to your website, online shop, or appointment system.
+If you have a personal Facebook profile, you simply opt to create an additional business page and populate it with information.
+You may need to create a banner for your page or adapt your logo to fit the Facebook format.
+You can easily add a Contact Button to link visitors to your website, online shop, or appointment system.

 Step Two – Apply SEO (Allow 2 hours)

-If you want your Facebook page to attract visitors it’ll need to rank well with the major Search Engines.
-Organic SEO involves researching keywords that are used in online searches to find goods or services like yours.
-Using these keywords in online copy, titles and image alt text lets Google know what it is your business does, so they can position you accordingly.
+If you want your Facebook business page to attract visitors, it will need to rank well with the major Search Engines.
+Search Engine Optimisation involves researching relevant keywords that are used by online searchers to find goods or services like yours.
+Using these keywords in online copy, and headings allows Google to understand what your business does and match you to relevant online searches.